 How much the price was (per share) of the new fund

 And let it run its merry way.
-Quicken removes the holdings of the old security and adds the new security holdings to your account, and you are now tracking the right funds.
+Quicken removes the holdings of the old security and adds the new security holdings to your account.
+After this, you are now tracking the right funds.

 I have always been pretty lazy when it has come to tracking my investments, but I am trying hard to keep a closer track of all of my various investment vehicles (as I close in on retirement).